Tom Lowry: Return to New Zealand

 The family returned to New Zealand late in 1924, all three brothers having got their Cambridge degrees.
 Tom bought two farms, of 2700 acres and 6000 acres, not far from Okawa, which he farmed until 1944, when his father died and Tom inherited Okawa.

 Playing in a local cricket match for Moawhango against Taihape in December 1924 Lowry took 9 for 6, including four wickets in successive balls.
 Although he had played no first-class cricket in the 1924–25 season, Lowry was selected in the New Zealand team that toured Australia in 1925–26.
 He played in all four first-class matches, and scored 123 against South Australia in only 90 minutes.

 The New Zealand Cricket Council decided to send a team for a full-season tour of England in 1927.
 Lowry at last made his Plunket Shield debut in 1926–27, playing for Wellington, and finished at the top of the Shield averages with 257 runs at 64.25.
-Although he was not captain of Wellington, he was selected to captain the New Zealand side on its most important tour so far.
+Although he was not captain of Wellington, he was selected to captain the New Zealand team on its most important tour so far.